callisto-jovy/Viddroid/README.md

 | macOS        | Ready       |

 ## Features
-- Ad free
+- No advertisements, whatsoever.
-- Bookmark your favorite media items
+- Bookmark your favorite movies / shows.
-- Download and stream your favorite media
+- Download and stream your favorite movies and shows.
-- Desktop support, standalone website coming
+- Desktop support for all major OS (Windows, MacOS, Linux).
-- No tracking, no analytics
+- No tracking, no analytics.

 ## Overview